 - Check out photos of the merchandise itself.
 Are those taken from the manufacturer’s website?
 If the pictures seem like they’ve been taken off the website or a stock image then be wary.

 - The price itself.
-One of the most common reasons as to why people purchase stuff online is because of the relatively lower price tag along with the fact that it is very convenient.
+One of the most common reasons why people purchase stuff online is because of the relatively lower price tag along with the fact that it is very convenient.
 However, if something is priced significantly lower than what it usually goes for in the market then you might want to think twice about making the purchase.
 It could be that the product is defective or that you’re not even going to receive anything.
 Are you willing to risk your money that way?

 So there you have it, just some of the ways through which you can avoid getting scammed and losing your money.
 Of course, there’s more than just these, but it’s always good to have the basics in mind.
 With that said, shall we move on to the next topic?